List of Dexter characters: George King

-George "The Skinner" King aka George Washington King, an alias for Jorge "El Fierro" Orozco, was the main antagonist of Season 3 along with Miguel Prado.
+George "The Skinner" King aka George Washington King, an alias for Jorge "El Fierro" Orozco, was the main antagonist of season 3 along with Miguel Prado.
 Conscripted into the Nicaraguan army, later he rose to the rank of captain in the Contras, heading an interrogation unit.
-Orozco tortured and killed people for a living, earning the nickname "The Blade".
+King tortured and killed people for a living, earning the nickname "The Blade".
 His time in the army left him with a deep need for respect.
-Orozco left the army and moved to Miami, founding and becoming boss of his own tree-trimming company.
+King left the army and moved to Miami, founding and becoming the boss of his own tree-trimming company.

-When Freebo, a petty criminal, disappeared (killed by Dexter) while in debt to Orozco, Orozco resolved to hunt him down and make him pay for his affront, though Dexter saw this as a transparent excuse for his own sociopathic needs.
-As Debra Morgan met with Freebo's old associates in an attempt to find him, Orozco trailed her, covertly watching their homes under the cover of trimming their trees, and eventually kidnapped each of them, tortured them for information and killed them, taking a patch of skin from each victim, for which he was dubbed "the Skinner".
+When Freebo, a petty criminal, disappears (killed by Dexter) while in debt to King, he resolves to hunt him down and make him pay for his affront, though Dexter sees this as a transparent excuse for his own sociopathic needs.
+As Debra Morgan meets with Freebo's old associates in an attempt to find him, King trails her, covertly watching their homes under the cover of trimming their trees, and eventually kidnaps each of them, tortures them for information and kills them, taking a patch of skin from each victim, for which he is dubbed "the Skinner".

-Upon questioning, Orozco deflected attention to one of his violent employees; but when the employee learned Orozco was involved, he had a near-panic attack, causing the police to focus on Orozco.
-The police then set up Anton Briggs, a former confidential informant, as bait by making him seem to know where Freebo was.
-Orozco kidnapped and tortured Briggs, but Debra and Joey Quinn interrupted, saving Briggs's life and forcing Orozco to flee.
+Upon questioning, he deflects attention to one of his violent employees; but when the employee learns King is involved, he has a near-panic attack, causing the police to focus on King.
+The police then sets up Anton Briggs, a former confidential informant, as bait by making him seem to know where Freebo is.
+King kidnaps and tortures Briggs, but Debra and Quinn interrupt, saving Briggs's life and forcing King to flee.

-The man-hunt continued, escalating when Dexter framed Orozco for ADA Miguel Prado's death (in reality by his own hands), but Dexter was ultimately captured and abducted by Orozco, having been told by Prado that only Dexter knew where Freebo was.
-Orozco intended to torture and skin Dexter for information, but instead Dexter effectively stripped him of his control (by revealing the truth that Freebo was long dead), then broke free.
-In a brutal fist-fight, Dexter broke Orozco's neck, killing him.
-The police arrived, having tracked down Orozco's hideout, but Dexter avoided detection by dropping Orozco's body in front of one of the speeding squad cars, making it look as if the collision caused the death.
-Getting hit by the car skinned his face; Debra joked that "what goes around comes around".
+The man-hunt continues, escalating when Dexter frames him for ADA Miguel Prado's death (in reality by his own hands), but Dexter is ultimately captured and abducted by King, having been told by Prado that only Dexter knew where Freebo was.
+Orozco intends to torture and skin Dexter for information, but instead Dexter effectively strips him of his control (by revealing the truth that Freebo is long dead), then breaks free.
+In a brutal fist-fight, Dexter breaks King's neck, killing him.
+The police arrive, having tracked down his hideout, but Dexter avoids detection by dropping King's body in front of one of the speeding squad cars, making it look as if the collision caused the death.
+Getting hit by the car skins his face; Debra jokes that "what goes around comes around".